 If you intend to use the unprocessed data, the gradient unwarping code specific to the WU-Minn 3T Connectom scanner is available at github.com/ksubramz (Jovicich et al., 2006).
 The gradient field nonlinearity coefficients for the Connectom scanner are considered by Siemens to be proprietary information.
 To request access to these coefficients, please contact your Siemens collaboration manager or email Dingxin Wang at email@example.com.

 Tisdall MD, Hess AT, Reuter M, Meintjes EM, Fischl B, van der Kouwe AJ (2012) Volumetric navigators for prospective motion correction and selective reacquisition in neuroanatomical MRI.
 Magn Reson Med.
 68:389-99.
 PMID: 22213578

 An open-access dataset of HCP Lifespan pilot imaging data has been released on ConnectomeDB.
-Phase1a data is initially (August 2014) being released as a single package including unprocessed and gradient nonlinearity-corrected data from all Phase1a subjects.
+Phase1a data is released (August 2014) as a single package including unprocessed and gradient nonlinearity-corrected data from all Phase1a subjects.

 Due to the competing priorities of the end of the HCP Young Adult Study and the beginning of the funded HCP Development and HCP Aging Studies, we have put the release of Lifespan Pilot Phase 1b data and minimally preprocessed data from both phases on hold.